CrateTools/Crate/README.md

 Crate is licensed under the Crate License, a permissive license with restrictions on commercial sales.
 See Crate LICENSE.md for details.

 F3D, which Crate depends on, is licensed under the BSD 3-Clause License.
-(Crate v1.1)

-ImageMagik, which Crate depends on, is licensed under the ImageMagick License (the "License"). (soon on Crate v2.0)
+ImageMagik, which Crate depends on, is licensed under the ImageMagick License (the "License").

-FFmpeg, which Crate depends on, is under the GNU Lesser General Public License version 2.1 or later (LGPL v2.1+), most files in FFmpeg, not all, support this license.(soon on Crate v2.0)
+FFmpeg, which Crate depends on, is under the GNU Lesser General Public License version 2.1 or later (LGPL v2.1+), most files in FFmpeg, not all, support this license.

-MediaInfo, which Crate depends on, is under the BSD 2-Clause License.(soon on Crate v2.0)
+MediaInfo, which Crate depends on, is under the BSD 2-Clause License

-OpenImageIO, which Crate depends on, is under Apache License.(soon on Crate v2.0)
+OpenImageIO, which Crate depends on, is under Apache License.

 #